nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 ## Adapters

+Most importantly, the core `next-auth` package no longer ships with `typeorm` or any other database adapter by default.
+This brings the default bundle size down significantly for those not needing to persist user da ta to a database.

-You can find the official Adapters in the [nextauthjs/adapter](https://github.com/nextauthjs/adapters) repository.
+You can find the official Adapters in the newly created [nextauthjs/adapter](https://github.com/nextauthjs/adapters) repository.
 Although you can still [create your own](/tutorials/creating-a-database-adapter) with a new, [simplified Adapter API](https://github.com/nextauthjs/next-auth/pull/2361).

-1.1.
-If you use the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package to not balloon the package size for users who do not need a database.
-Thankfully the migration is super easy; you just need to install the external packages for your database and change the import in your `[...nextauth].js`.
+1. If you use the built-in TypeORM or Prisma adapters, these have been removed from the core `next-auth` package.
+Thankfully the migration is easy; you just need to install the external packages for your database and change the import in your `[...nextauth].js`.

-The `database` option is gone, you can do the following instead:
+The `database` option has been removed, you must now do the following instead:

 ```diff
 // [...nextauth].js